techidaily/site-facebook/source/_posts/demystifying-the-shadowing-on-your-profile.md

  Impersonation reports usually process quicker if you do not have a registered account (no phone number verification).
 More reports bring an account to Facebook’s attention even quicker.

  Facebook considers impersonation a breach of privacy.
 It takes strict actions against that profile and ultimately disables it.
-You might need a new email address and number to[create a new Facebook page](https://www.makeuseof.com/tag/how-to-create-a-facebook-business-page/) and account.
+You might need a new email address and number to [create a new Facebook page](https://www.makeuseof.com/tag/how-to-create-a-facebook-business-page/) and account.

 ## 2\.
 Using a Fake Name